JackAdams/meteor-editable-text-wysiwyg-bootstrap-3/README.md

 	meteor add fortawesome:fontawesome
     meteor add twbs:bootstrap

-This package requires fontawesome and bootstrap to work, but the choice of pagckage is left to the individual.
+This package requires fontawesome and bootstrap-3 to work, but the choice of the particular fontawesome and bootstrap-3 packages is left to the individual.
 Once those are included in your project:

 	meteor add babrahams:editable-text-wysiwyg-bootstrap-3